 When it comes to weeknight cooking, I am all for easy, flavorful and comforting recipes.
 Italian cuisine is one of my favorites, and on a leisurely Sunday afternoon, you may find a simmering pot of meatballs in Sunday gravy on the stove.
 But on a standard weeknight, simple cheesy baked gnocchi comes to the rescue.

 This four cheese gnocchi al forno hits all the spots!
 Light potato gnocchi is tossed with crumbles of Italian sausage, tomato sauce and a mixture of melty and soft cheeses.
+And if you happen to have extra cheese leftover (is that such a thing?), stuff them inside a cheese calzone!

 - Gnocchi: Gnocchi are Italian potato dumplings that can be found in the pasta section of grocery stores.
 Gnocchi is fantastic in other sauces as well, such as tossed in a bright almond pesto.